 The Saint John Bosco Project is an initiative to help parishes and parish clusters grow youth and young adult ministry in their local communities.

 The ultimate goal is to include the entire parish.
 We believe only with total parish participation will any new youth initiative be successful.
 The above avoids a ‘Youth Ministry Committee’ approach; but instead a comprehensive and collaborative vision that weaves this focus throughout the consciousness of the entire parish.

 We are encouraging all participating parishes to consider a catechesis on St. John Bosco so that this outreach can truly be done with the heart of St. John Bosco.
-Here are a couple links to get started.
+Here are a couple of links to get started:

 St. John Bosco Project Resources:

 Young adults are defined as those between the ages of eighteen (18) and thirty-nine (39).
 They are college students, workers, professionals and persons in military service.
 They are single, married, divorced or widowed, with or without children.
 Ask your pastor if there is a Young Adult Ministry group in your area.

 CYO Basketball is an instrument of the New Evangelization and is concerned with the growth of the Christian individual.
 CYO basketball should offer the opportunity for the physical, spiritual and mental growth and maturity of all the individuals involved.
 Victory is something we all strive for throughout our lives.
 In CYO basketball, victory cannot be measured only by the record of wins and losses; it needs to be seen in light of Christian maturity and development as well.

 The following forms must be submitted as far in advance as possible to the appropriate persons.
 For parish religious education trips, this form must be submitted to the pastor and director of catechetical ministry.
 For parish youth ministry events, this form must be submitted to the pastor and director of youth ministry.
 For schools, this form must be submitted to the pastor and the superintendent of schools.